 - Caerphilly mountain, where some days, you can actually see the pollution we produce into the atmosphere (there’s an amazing view on a clear day too!).

 - A steel works, to learn how they are reducing the amount of pollution released into the environment.

 Alongside these visits, we have wandered around the university taking noise readings, visited the kitchens and learned about the university’s drainage system – which is more interesting than it sounds!

 Going in to my second year I am looking forward to expanding my knowledge around environmental health.
 There are lots of opportunities for overseas trips through the university that are funded too.
 I am currently researching global food safety and stability so I can write an essay and produce a presentation for the chance to get a place on a 2-month Uganda trip next year.
 Fingers crossed!

-Read more about environmental and public health courses at Cardiff Met or check out a video of a previous Uganda trip below.
+Read more about Health and Social Sciences courses at Cardiff Met or check out a video of a previous Uganda trip below.